Mixed Hodge structures and Siegel operators: Vanishing of Hodge numbers I

 \subsection{Stratification of toroidal compactification}

-Let ${\Xcpt}$ be a smooth projective toroidal compactification of $X={\D}/{\G}$.
-The boundary of ${\Xcpt}$ is naturally stratified.
-In this subsection we explain the structure of this stratification following \cite{AMRT} \S III.5 -- \S III.7, and prove Lemma \ref{lem: D(m) toroidal} and Lemma \ref{lem: boundary DFs}.
-These two lemmas are basis for applying mixed Hodge theory to toroidal compactifications.
-We use the notations in \S \ref{sec: toroidal} concerning toroidal compactifications.
+Let ${\Xcpt}$ be a smooth projective toroidal compactification of $X={\D}/{\G}$ with simple normal crossing (SNC) boundary divisor $D={\Xcpt}-X$.
+In this subsection we explain the structure of a natural stratification of $D$ following \cite{AMRT} \S III.5 -- \S III.7, and prove Lemma \ref{lem: D(m) toroidal} and Lemma \ref{lem: boundary DFs}.
+These two lemmas are the basis for applying mixed Hodge theory to toroidal compactifications.

 Let $F$ be a cusp of ${\D}$.
 By construction we have natural maps